tylerjcw/KeyChord/README.md

 ## Introduction

 KeyChord is a class for AutoHotkey v2 that allows you to create complex key chords (key sequences, key chains, whatever you want to call them).
 It enables you to bind multiple actions to a series of keystrokes, creating a flexible and customizable hotkey system.
+KeyChord extends the `Map` class, and as such all of it's methods and properties are available, and they can be enumerated.

 ## Features

 - Create nested key chord sequences
-- Support for various types of actions (strings, numbers, functions, and nested KeyChords)
+- Support for various types of actions (strings, numbers, functions, and nested KeyChords, to name a few)
 - Customizable timeout for key input
 - Conditional actions.
 Only executed if the attached condition is true.
     - Conditions can be any valid expression that evaluates to true or false.